-Scoring tries in his first two matches for England U16 in victories over Scotland and Wales in 2014 gave Gabriel’s international career lift off.
-He said: “It was an honour to wear the red rose and I would not have got so far without the full support of my coaches at Trinity School, Croydon.”
+“It was an honour to wear the red rose and I would not have got so far without the full support of my coaches at Trinity School, Croydon,” he said.

-Next up, London-born Gabriel ran in four tries in his first match for England U18 in the 85-8 win over Portugal in the Rugby Europe U18 Championship in Montauban two years ago and added a fifth against South Africa A that August.
+London-born Gabriel ran in four tries on his England U18 debut in an 85-8 win over Portugal in the Rugby Europe U18 Championship in Montauban in 2015 and added a fifth against South Africa A that August.

 He said: “I love the physicality of rugby and the adrenalin you get from playing the game is what appeals to me most.
 Representing England at Test level is something I hope to do.

 "I was originally a lock, then moved to the back row and then to centre.
-I’ve been playing in all the outside back positions for around five years.
-After rugby, or if the sporting career doesn’t work out, I want to be involved in the financial sector, either through broking or banking.”
+I’ve been playing in all the outside back positions for around five years.”

 55 points – 11T